 Why do we need oil?

-Oil is also used to stop food sticking to your air fryer.
+Oil is also used to stop food sticking to your air fryer basket.
 If you don’t do this, you might end up needing to scrub your air fryer to get the stuck food off of it.
-In turn, this could wear away the non stick coating on your air fryer, which is not always the best in the first place.
+In turn, this could wear away the nonstick coating on your air fryer, which is not always the best in the first place.

 When should we use oil?

 For me, oil is usually needed when I am cooking food in there that needs to have a crispier texture.
 This could be fried chicken or french fries, for example.
-It also works great for roasted vegetables in the air fryer.
+It will give an alternative to that deep fried food taste in a much healthier way!

 I was also finding that some skinless meat was coming out dry and tough in the air fryer.
 Adding oil will help to lock in more of the moisture and should prevent it from drying out.
 For example, I would now never cook skinless chicken strips in the air fryer without some kind of oil on them.
 To add extra flavour, this will usually be an oil based marinate.
 My chicken strip game has gone up massively now that I marinate them first!